bugmaschine/e6-cache/README.md

 ```

 After the container is running, you can access the API at `http://localhost:8080`, and set it as your e621 instance in your Client of choice.

+## Client Setup

+For most users i recommend using [e1547](https://github.com/clragon/e1547) as it has built-in support for custom instances.

+### e1547 Setup
+> [!IMPORTANT]
+> You need to have an public URL for the API to work with e1547, as it requires https.

+### The Wolf's Stash Setup
+For The Wolf's Stash, it just reports the host not being supported.

+### Other Clients
+Feel free to open a PR to add support for other clients.

 ## Speed Comparison (Speed depends on your internet, and database speed)